 Nopal Cactus

 There you have it, we’ve divulged our secret recipe.
-Use it wisely, and remember that like the Krabby Patty, OLISmart is made with love for you the drinker, which is the most essential ingredient of all.
+Use it wisely, and remember that OLISMART is made with love for you the drinker, which is the most essential ingredient of all.
 That special something, combined with our unique blend of prebiotic fiber and botanicals, are what make every sip of OLIPOP refreshing and delicious and great for your digestive health!

-• OLISMART is made up of 3 sources of prebiotic fibers as well as 4 botanicals.
-These include chicory root, cassava root, Jerusalem artichoke, marshmallow root, calendula flower, kudzu root, and nopal cactus.
+- These prebiotic fibers and botanicals include chicory root, cassava root, Jerusalem artichoke, guar fiber, acacia fiber, marshmallow root, calendula flower, kudzu root, and nopal cactus.